 Links for finding local honey

-Weston A Price Foundation Chapters: Join a Chapter for help locating local resources, which often include honey.
+Weston A Price Foundation: Join a local chapter for help locating local food resources, which often include honey.

-Brands like Really Raw Honey and Honey Gardens are the solar opposite of ultra-filtered, manufactured honey.
-They are not heated or filtered in any way so they contain all of the beneficial traces of pollen, propolis and beeswax.
+Brands like Really Raw Honey and Honey Gardens are the polar opposites of ultra-filtered, manufactured honey.
+Their products are not heated or filtered in any way so they contain all of the beneficial traces of pollen, propolis and beeswax.
 They also taste amazing.

 I'm grateful for the U.S. beekeepers who work so hard to give us such lovely honey that's also safe.